 There are two separate Boards for each service branch that reviews discharges — The Discharge Review Board and the Board for Correction of Military/Naval Records.

 The Discharge Review Boards consist of five officers, of the rank 0-4 or higher.
 These Boards have jurisdiction over discharges issued within fifteen years of the date of application.
 The Review Boards cannot review a Bad Conduct or Dishonorable Discharge issued as part of the sentence of a General Court-Martial, but they can review all others including Bad Conduct Discharges issued as part of the sentence of a Special-Court Martial.

 The Review Boards are empowered only to “upgrade” the type of discharge and change the reason for discharge.
-They cannot change a re-enlistment code or otherwise modify the contents of a vet’s military records.
+They may sometimes change a re-enlistment code, but cannot otherwise modify the contents of a vet’s military records.

 I often advise clients to try the non-appearance mode first, then, if that’s not successful, ask for a personal appearance.
 This gives the vet “two bites at the apple.”
-A personal appearance type of hearing must be made within fifteen years from discharge so that deadline has to be considered first and foremost.
+A personal appearance type of hearing, like a documentary review, must be made within fifteen years from discharge, so that deadline has to be considered first and foremost.

-In the “personal appearance” type of hearing, a Review Board allows an applicant to be represented by lawyer or non- lawyer counsel.
-An opening by counsel is generally made, as is direct questions of the applicant by counsel, then followed by questions from the Board members and a closing statement by counsel.
+In the personal appearance type of hearing, a Review Board allows an applicant to be represented by lawyer or non- lawyer counsel.
+An opening statement by counsel is generally made, as are direct questions of the applicant by counsel, then followed by questions from the Board members and a closing statement by counsel.
 Witnesses can also testify at hearings.